 Members can access ForwardHealth information by going to the ForwardHealth Portal.
-Members can search through a directory of providers by entering a ZIP code, city, or county.
+Members will be able to search through a directory of providers by entering a ZIP code, city, or county.
 Members can also access all member-related ForwardHealth applications and forms.
 Members can use ACCESS to check availability, apply for benefits, check current benefits, and report any changes.